 Skin cancer most often develops on areas of the body that get more exposure to the sun’s ultraviolet (UV) rays.
 The skin disease usually strikes the face, chest, arms, and hands, but it can also show up on the scalp, ears, lips, and neck.
 It can also appear on other parts of the body that never see light, including beneath your fingernails, on the bottom of your feet, and on your genitals.
 While skin cancers most often appear as a suspicious mole, freckle, or spot, the particulars depend on the type of skin cancer:

-Actinic keratosis appears as a scaly or crusty lesion, most often on the scamp, face, ears, lips, back of hands and forearms, shoulders, or neck—those areas most frequently exposed to the sun.
+Actinic keratosis appears as a scaly or crusty lesion, most often on the scalp, face, ears, lips, back of hands and forearms, shoulders, or neck—those areas most frequently exposed to the sun.
 They are sometimes so small that they are found by touch and not by sight.
 They may feel like a small patch of sandpaper on your skin.

 Basal Cell Carcinoma